YassinTERRAF/TCEF/README.md

 3. Adjust the parameters like `context_size` and `sequence_length` as per your requirement.
 4. Run the script to perform feature extraction or to train the models.

-## Contribution
-Contributions to this project are welcome.
-Please follow the standard fork-and-pull request workflow on GitHub to submit your changes for review.

 ## License